 Relativity considered and evaluated alternative Terran 1 launch sites.
-In accordance with Title 32 CFR 989.8, alternative launch sites were evaluated for reasonableness using the following selection criteria:
+In accordance with Title 32 CFR 989.8, alternative launch sites that met the purpose and need were evaluated for reasonableness using the following selection criteria:

 - 1. US location on a site with some existing infrastructure (i.e. no greenfield sites), - 2.
 Ability to safely support LEO and SSO launch trajectories that impose minimal risk to the public, - 3.
 Minimize capital expense, - 4.
 Site development and construction schedule able to meet first Terran 1 launch in 2021, - 5.
 Fully operational available Range Safety support capabilities, and - 6.
 Single-user site required based on number of launches per year anticipated.